MischaU8/yumyum/curves/curve-type-toggle_dG7YuNbgstA.md

 Version:
 Uploaded: 2023-05-05

-yum yum
-Floyd here with a quick look at the spline curve type toggle in Plasticity when creating a curve with the spline curve tool the default curve type is a through Point curve pressing the Tab Key will convert the curve into a control
+When creating a curve with the [[spline curve tool]] the default curve type is a [[through point curve]] pressing the `Tab` key will convert the curve into a [[control point curve]].

-Point curve use this handy toggle to quickly switch between curve types when generating a curve with the spline curve tool
+Use this handy toggle to quickly switch between curve types when generating a curve with the spline curve tool.